Compressing multivariate functions with tree tensor networks: Preliminaries

 \section{Preliminaries}

-We define a tensor network as a connected network of tensors: each vertex $v$ of the network hosts a tensor and the edges of the network dictate which tensors share common `virtual', `internal', or `bond' indices.
+A tensor $\mathcal{T}_{v}$ is a function which maps discrete variables (which we refer to as its indices) to numbers, i.e. $\mathcal{T}_{v}(a_{1}, a_{2}, \hdots) \in \mathbb{C}$ with $a_{i} \in [1, 2, \hdots, d_{i}]$.
+A tensor network is an interconnected network of tensors: each vertex of the network $v \in V$, with $V$ the set of vertices of the network, hosts a tensor $\mathcal{T}_{v}$ and the edges of the network dictate which tensors share common `virtual', `internal', or `bond' indices that are implicitly summed over.
 The maximum dimension of any of the virtual (or bond) indices in the network is referred as the bond dimension or rank $\chi$ of the tensor network.
 Each tensor of a tensor network can also have external indices not common to any other tensors in the network.
-A tensor network with a total of $N$ external indices corresponds to a decomposition of an order $N$ tensor.
+Defining $\mathbf{I}$ as the set of all indices in the network, $\boldsymbol{\alpha}$ as the set of all indices which appear twice (i.e. are shared by two tensors) and $\mathbf{x} = \mathbf{I} \setminus \boldsymbol{\alpha}$ as the set of all external indices we have

+with $\mathbf{I_{v}}$ the indices possesed by the tensor $\mathcal{T}_{v}.$ The tensor network $\mathcal{T}$ thus corresponds to a factorization of a single tensor with indices $\mathbf{x}$.
+Some example tensor networks are illustrated in Fig. \ref{fig:ExampleTNSs}b) and c) along with the tensor they are representing in Fig. \ref{fig:ExampleTNSs}a).